 Rejection of goods or services is the responsibility of the requisitioning department whenever the goods or services do not meet contract requirements.
 In case of a partial or total rejection, the department must take immediate action to notify the vendor as to the reasons for rejection and to request prompt replacement with a mutually agreeable replacement date.

 When a rejection is made against a purchase order or contract, the department must notify the appropriate buyer in the Procurement Services department by telephone.

 The University currently processes checks at least twice a week, so that even payments required within a few days [only for unique circumstances] can generally be produced in a timely fashion under normal business process.
 The university participates in anti-fraud protection services that require issued checks be reported to our financial institution 24 hours before a payee may present the item for payment, therefore only legitimate emergency check requests will be considered outside the university’s normal check processing schedule.
 Inconvenience and failure to complete and submit paperwork in a timely manner or follow university procedures are not considered emergencies.

 All requests for express [emergency] checks must be in the Accounts Payable Office by 11:00am to receive a check that same day.
 Exceptions must be approved by John Knight, AVP Finance or Mark Angel, Associate Controller.

 Payments to JMU student vendors: Must use student ID# or HR employee ID# and student home address (no local on campus MSC address).
-If student signed up for Direct Deposit through My Madison, they will be paid via ACH, otherwise via check mailed home.
+All student refunds & reimbursements, except for undergraduate PLUS Loan refunds, will be processed by JMU's vendor - Higher One.

 This form is required to initiate payment to vendors for all invoices without an eVA DO# listed on it and for all payments to vendors via international wire.